When Will My Puppy Stop Growing?

 The answer's as unique as she is 🐶❤️

-Do you have an adorable new puppy and you’re wondering when exactly she’s going to stop growing?
-You’re not alone.
+If you have an adorable new puppy and you’re wondering when exactly he’s going to stop growing, you’re not alone.

-Are there signs of how big a puppy will get?
+Is there a way to tell how big your puppy will get?

 According to Dr. Satchu, this is a very common question — but it’s also one of the most difficult to answer.

 “With purebred dogs, we can estimate based on breed standards and averages of Mom and Dad,” Dr. Satchu said.
 “With rescue dogs, it can be more challenging because we don't know what their ancestral history is and often don't know about the size of Mom and Dad.”

 But one trick that Dr. Satchu suggested is jotting down your pup’s 6-month weight and doing a little math.
 “You may be able to get a general estimate by doubling their weight at 6 months of age and +/- 5 to 10 pounds, but this is still very unreliable,” Dr. Satchu said.

 In other words, you might still be surprised!

 While it’s not completely accurate, a popular opinion is that larger paws indicate that a puppy will be supporting a taller and heavier build, whereas smaller paws indicate a smaller build.
 While this isn’t backed by science, it’s still fun to consider when you’re playing the “How Big Will My Puppy Get?” game with your friends.

 How large your puppy will get depends on several factors, like genetics and nutrition.
 For example, if your dog’s parents are a larger size, there’s a good chance your puppy will be, too.

 The quality of your puppy’s food will also play a role.
 “One of the main things that affect the growth of your puppy is nutrition,” Dr. Ochoa said.
 “If your dog is eating a healthy diet, they will be able to reach their full growth potential.”